commet003/AppAttack/README.md

 ## Development (Devs)
 Streamline testing and installation when adding or updating features:

-- Ensure main script is executable:
+- Ensure the main script is executable:
   ```bash
   chmod +x main.sh
   ```